esmitperez/writers-block/src/app/styles/default/active_voice.md

 ---
-title: Active Voice
+name: Active Voice
-taxonomy: Language and Grammar
+topic: Language and Grammar
 ---

 Use active voice instead of passive voice.
 Make clear who's performing the action.